ArgentStonecutter/keyboards/layouts/yr6095/README.md

 Since it really only supports Minila and Tsangan it's not really all that universal. :(

 Note: These universal hotswap boards have no backlights.
-With the trwisty little maze of extra sockets they have no room for LEDs.
+With the twisty little maze of extra sockets they have no room for LEDs.

 Parts list: